nergmada/planning-wiki/docs/reference/planners/Arvand/main.md

 ## Support

 Arvand has not been tested with eviscerator as we could not find source code for the planner, or we couldn't get the source code to compile.
-Arvand appears to be targeted to solving classical planning problems, so likely does not support any temporal or numeric features in PDDL.
+Fast Downward forms the base planner of Arvand, please refer to the Fast Downward [Link Needed] page for an idea of the supported features in this planner

 ## Downloading and Compiling Arvand